-The state has a significant economic stake in the preservation and maintenance of the rail network and services.
+Missouri has a significant economic stake in preserving and maintaining its rail network and services.
 Keeping rail infrastructure in a state of good repair is important to meeting current and future goods movement demand.
 Doing so requires monitoring existing conditions, analyzing forecasts and talking with rail carriers and other stakeholders to identify deficiencies or issues on the horizon.
 These deficient areas are the basis for the needs of Missouri's freight and passenger rail assets.